Guides

 • Check Word Choice: Avoid too many complicated terms that might confuse your audience.
 Stick to straightforward, potent words that are easy to understand.

-• Time Your Script: An approximate word count can hint at your final episode length.
-On average, people speak around 120 to 150 words per minute.
-If your target length is 20 minutes, aim for a script around 2,400 to 3,000 words.
+• Time Your Script: n approximate word count can hint at your final episode length.
+On average, people speak around 120 to 150 words per minute, so if your target length is 20 minutes, aim for 2,400 to 3,000 words and estimate your read time to avoid running long.

 • Read Aloud: This is crucial.
 Reading your script out loud helps you spot awkward phrasing or stiff language.
 If something sounds off when you speak it, it will sound off to listeners too.
 Mark up your script with notes for pacing or emphasis.